Nitroglycerin: Detonation

+The heat released can be calculated from the heats of formation.
+Using −371 kJ/mol for the heat of formation of condensed phase nitroglycerin gives 1414 kJ/mol released if forming water vapor, and 1524 if forming liquid water.

 The detonation velocity of nitroglycerin is 7820 meters per second, which is about 113% the speed of TNT.
 Accordingly, nitroglycerin is considered to be a high-brisance explosive, which is to say, it has excellent shattering ability.
 The heat liberated during detonation raises the temperature of the gaseous byproducts to about 5000 C. With a standard enthalpy of explosive decomposition of −1414 kJ/mol and a molecular weight of 227.0865 g/mol, nitroglycerin has a specific explosive energy density of 1.488 kilocalories per gram, or 6.23 kJ/g, making nitroglycerin 49% more energetic on a mass basis than the standard definitional value assigned to TNT (precisely 1 kcal/g).